 Hello all, Ambrea here, the face and hands behind Bonnie May Blue.
 I want to give a big shout out to Make & Do Crew for allowing me to be featured again in the guest blogger series!
 (See my first guest post, an easy, modern baby bonnet here.)

 Jess and her “Crew” are so awesome to provide this amazing platform for all of us makers to get together, learn new techniques, channel our creativity and do what we love…MAKE!
-Be sure to check out all of the great FREE patterns on the blog from socks to hats and everything in between.
+Be sure to check out all of the free crochet patterns, from socks to hats and everything in between.
 There is seriously something for everyone!
-Keep reading for another easy, free crochet pattern.
+Keep reading for another easy crochet project.

 I cannot get enough of “sweater weather”.
 Cooler weather is my favorite, with the invigorating fresh air, the leaves like an endless sea of colors floating on the breeze, the crackle and smoky scent of bonfires.
 Wouldn’t life be perfect if we could stay cozy warm wearing a crochet blanket to work, school, the store?